Bosch-0/Project-Muggle/README.md

 ## 🟠 Open source Bitcoin icon library
 The primary aim of this project is to create an open source bitcoin centric icon library that projects like Bitcoin Core can use in their apps.
-This will likely be an open initiative that project muggle and the Bitcoin Design community will work on.
+This will likely be an open initiative that Project Muggle and the Bitcoin Design community will collaboratively work on.

 [Link to repo](https://github.com/Bosch-0/Bitcoin-Icons)

 ## 📙 Contribute to Bitcoin Design Guide
-Insights gained whilst building design foundations for Bitcoin Core will be contrbiuted to the open source [Bitcoin Design Guide](https://github.com/BitcoinDesign/Guide).
+Project Muggle will contribute to the open source [Bitcoin Design Guide](https://github.com/BitcoinDesign/Guide) were relevant.

 > The Bitcoin Design Guide is a free open-source community resource that helps designers, developers and others working on non-custodial bitcoin-products to create better experiences, faster.
 We hope that, over time, it will cover all relevant types of products, including consumer wallets, merchant interactions, exchanges and more.
 Better products and experiences should ultimately make it more appealing for anyone to own and use bitcoin.